pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli class references --help` subcommand
+The following defines the help output for the `pywbemcli class references --help` command

 ::

     Usage: pywbemcli class references [COMMAND-OPTIONS] CLASSNAME

-      Get the classes referencing a class.
+      List the classes referencing a class.

       List the CIM (association) classes that reference the specified class (CLASSNAME argument) or subclasses thereof in the specified CIM namespace